apache/trafficcontrol/docs/source/overview/jobs.rst

 	| regex      | In raw :ref:`to-api` requests and responses, internally in multiple components | unchanged (String, str, etc.) |
 	+------------+--------------------------------------------------------------------------------+-------------------------------+

+.. _job-start-time:

 Start Time
 ----------
-Content Invalidation Jobs can be planned in advance, by setting their :dfn:`Start Time` to some point in the future.
+Content Invalidation Jobs are planned in advance, by setting their :dfn:`Start Time` to some point in the future (the :ref:`to-api` will refuse to create Content Invalidation Jobs with a Start Time in the past).
 Content Invalidation Jobs will have no effect until their Start Time.

+.. _job-ttl:

 TTL
 ---